 What is CBD?

-CBD, therefore, doesn’t produce a ‘high’ or psychoactive effect, and is mainly used for its calming effects instead.
+CBD, therefore, doesn’t produce a ‘high’ or psychoactive effect and is instead mainly used for its calming effects.

 How does CBD work?